 We believe very strongly that education must be engaging for the pupils, and we offer many opportunities for enrichment through visits and visitors, special days, special weeks (eg art week, environmental week, global week) and additional sporting, musical and arts activities.

 Younger children take part in weekly ‘Forest Schools’ activities in ‘Happy Wood’, our woodland area named by the children, and all children take part in well-planned outdoor activities.
-Older children take part in 'Forest Schools' sessions in blocks of 6 weeks, twice a year.
-We also offer a wide range of out-of-hours activities to develop other interests.
+Older children take part in 'Forest Schools' sessions in blocks of 6 weeks, three times a year.

 To find out about curriculum planning for each year group, please click on the links below.